v4n00/h2mm-cli/README.md

 # Helldivers 2 Mod Manager CLI

+> [!Deprecation notice]
+> This project is deprecated as of 30/09/2025 in favor of [Arsenal](https://www.nexusmods.com/helldivers2/mods/4664)'s 0.30.0 release, a GUI mod manager that supports every feature of Helldivers 2 Mod Manager CLI and more, on Linux.
+> **Thank you for the support up until now and make sure to check out Arsenal!**

+## Overview

 Helldivers 2 Mod Manager CLI is a command line interface for managing Helldivers 2 mods.
 Since there is no Linux mod manager available and I like being a nerd by using CLI tools instead of GUIs, this project was born.

 ## Installation